 - Use a carpet cutter and a straight edge to cut the carpet tile to fit.

-- Once you have laid all the carpet tiles, you will need to roll the floor with a 75-pound floor roller to firmly adhere the carpet tiles to the subfloor.
+Once you have laid all the carpet tiles, you will need to roll the floor.
+Rolling the floor will push out any air pockets.
+It will also make the carpet tiles adhere firmly to the subfloor.
 A 75-pound floor roller works well.

 - Vacuum the floor.